LINGUAE CELTICAE

 Volume 22: Cataibh an Ear & Gallaibh (East Sutherland & Caithness)

 Gaelic once was the dominant means of conversation in East Sutherland and the western districts of Caithness.
-Since the end of the 19th century the language was on a relentless decline caused both by official ignorance and the low self-respect of its speakers.
-A century later Gaelic is only spoken by a very tiny minority of inhabitants, most of them born well before the Second World War.
-Signs for the future look not promising.
-Gaelic is still being sidelined officially in the whole area.
-Local councillors even object to bilingual road-signs.
-Educational provision is either derisory or non-existent.
-Only constant parental pressure has achieved the introduction of Gaelic medium provision in Thurso and Bonar Bridge.
-The language would already be dead in northern Scotland without this grassroots support for the once dominant tongue.
+Since the end of the 19th century the language was on a relentless decline caused both by official ignorance and the low self-confidence of its speakers.
+A century later Gaelic is only spoken by a very tiny minority of inhabitants, many of them born around the time of the Second World War.
+Signs for the future still look not promising.
+Gaelic is still being largely sidelined officially in the whole area.
+Local councillors even objected to bilingual road-signs in Caithness.
+Teaching provision is either derisory or non-existent.
+Only constant parental pressure had achieved the introduction of Gaelic medium provision in Thurso.
+Sadly, the once thriving Gaelic medium unit in Bonar Bridge had to close due to the teacher shortage.
+Progress is slow in this area.
+The Gaelic language would already be dead in northern Scotland without grassroots support for the once dominant tongue.
+Currently (2024) there is some progress with Gaelic learner tuition in some primary schools in East Sutherland and even on secondary level at Dornoch Academy!

-The second edition of this report can be downloaded here (544 KB) in pdf format.
+The third edition of this report can be downloaded here (1.831 KB) in pdf format.

 Bearghdal (Berriedale) was among the last parts of Gallaibh (Caithness) where Gàidhlig lingered on until World War I